RaymondBrien/taskbloomer/TESTING.md

 I have used the recommended [JShint Validator](https://jshint.com) to validate all of my JS files.

-If using modern JavaScript (ES6) methods, then make sure to include the following line at the very top of every single JavaScript file (this should remain in your files for submission):

-    /* jshint esversion: 11 */

-If you are also including jQuery (`$`), then the updated format will be:

-    /* jshint esversion: 11, jquery: true */

-This allows the JShint validator to recognize modern ES6 methods, such as:
-`let`, `const`, `template literals`, `arrow functions (=>)`, etc.

 <!-- **IMPORTANT**: External resources

 Sometimes we'll write JavaScript that imports variables from other files, such as an array of questions